BrianLipscombe/power_standz/README.md

     - Add, edit and delete products.
     - Edit product prices.
-    - Delete user reviews, in case malicious reviews are added (this feature will be added).
+    - Delete product reviews that are illegitimate or offensive.

 * Design